luluzhou1/alinush.github.io/_posts/2020-03-12-towards-scalable-vss-and-dkg.md

 An important thing to note here is that our AMT proofs have a _homomorphic property_ which is necessary for using them in DKGs.
 Specifically, an AMT proof for $\phi(i)$ and another proof for $\psi(i)$ can be combined into a proof for $\left(\phi+\psi\right)(i)$.

+## Caveats

+We also want to emphasize several limitations of our work:

+ - VSS and DKG protocols seem to inherently require a _broadcast channel_, which is as hard to scale as any consensus algorithm.
+We do not address this.
+ - Our results only apply to synchronous VSS and DKG protocols, which make strong assumptions about the broadcast channel.
+ - Our VSS and DKG protocols are not proven to be adaptively secure.
+ - We do not address the large communication overhead of VSS and DKG protocols deployed at large scales.

 ## Remaining questions

 Can we precompute constant-sized, rather than logarithmic-sized, KZG evaluation proofs in quasilinear time?